Physical Data Backups in the Cloud Era: Why Businesses Need Both

 “Data Backup” vs. “Data Storage”:

 It’s important to distinguish between data backup and data storage.
 Simply copying data to an external drive, cloud storage, or NAS device and then deleting it from the user’s machine to “free up space” constitutes data storage, not backup.
-True data backup involves maintaining copies of data in two separate locations simultaneously.
+A backup is a separate, recoverable copy of data retained so it can be restored after deletion, corruption, equipment failure or a security incident.
+A backup should be protected from the same event that could damage the production data.
+Merely moving the only copy to another device is storage or migration, not backup.

 “A backup a day keeps data recovery away.”